nmdimaria/Spotify_Project/README.md

 - The popularity measure from Spotify is on a scale from 0 (least popular) to 100 (most popular).
 We decided to create a cutoff in the popularity of 70 and consider everything below that threshold as unpopular and everything above as popular.
 This corresponds to roughly the top 10% songs.
 - The data was oversampled using SMOTE.
 - The data was split by the scikit learn train_test_split.
 No issues were encountered.
-- The models used were Random Forest and XGBoost.
+- We originally tried an SVM model but had poor performance.
+The models we settled on were Random Forest and XGBoost.